 - the establishment of joint policies, within the sphere of competence of the Federal Laender or vis-à-vis the Federal Government, in the form of decisions (binding on the Federal Laender if unanimous).

 The Federal Laender assume the chair of the Conference on a rotational basis for the duration of two years.
-Currently (2013/14), Mr Christian Pegel, the Minister of Energy, Infrastructure and Regional Development of Mecklenburg-Vorpommern, is chairing the VMK.
+Currently (2017/18), Senator Frank Horch, Ministry of Economy, Transport and Innovation, Free and Hanseatic City of Hamburg, is chairing the VMK.

 Further information on decisions of the VMK and reports of the Federal Laender and the Federal Ministry of Transport and Digital Infrastructure can be found on the website of the Bundesrat.